Jack Howe Memorial Tournament

 HS Parli specific:

-A pet peeve of mine is arguments about germaneness with no warrants or impacts (this is in the parli section because I most often see this in local circuit parli).
+Parli is not a "common knowledge" format simply because of limited prep.
+A pet peeve of mine is arguments about germaneness with no warrants or impacts.
 These arguments are winnable, but often have little or nothing to do with the argument it attempts to answer.
-I will not vote on and explain why something "germane" to the topic wins over something "not germane" to the topic absent an argument on the flow.
-I evaluate what is germane to the debate, not what is germane to the resolution.
-Moreover, if an impact stems from the action of an advocacy or the resolution (however wacky it might seem), it is probably germane.
+I will not vote on something "germane" to the topic over something "not germane" to the topic absent an argument on the flow.
+I evaluate what is germane to the debate; if an impact stems from the action of an advocacy or the resolution (however wacky it might seem), it is probably germane.

-Any questions about either my philosophy or my decision email me at email@example.com
+Any questions about either my paradigm or my decision email me at firstname.lastname@example.org

 My name is Min Liu.
 I was a computer engineer for 10 years before I co-founded Able2Shine, a soft skills training company.I’ve only judged a few debates this year but I’ve grown to love this activity.
 Events I’ve judged so far are Public Forum, Parli and SPAR, and I can’t wait to try Policy and LD.